hashicorp/consul/docs/acl/README.md

 can be rendered into a full policy.

 Each Policy contains a set of rules.
-Each rule relates to a specific resource, and includes an AccessLevel (read, write, list or deny).
+Each rule relates to a specific resource, and includes an AccessLevel (read, write, list, or deny).

 An ACL Token can be resolved into an Authorizer.
 The Authorizer is what is used by the [HTTP API], and [RPC] endpoints to determine if an operation is allowed or forbidden (the